 - Build a snowflake for a fun winter solstice STEM project

-- For your next winter solstice feast, craft a Paper Snowflake Table Runner to set a beautiful scene.
+- Craft a Paper Snowflake Table Runner for your next winter solstice feast to set a beautiful scene.

-- A very simple painting technique using tape resist creates a beautiful piece of winter solstice artwork.
+- A simple painting technique using tape resist creates a beautiful piece of winter solstice artwork.